m1ndflay3r/brainfuck-interpreter/README.md

     bits=32 ./bf_run /path/to/brainfuck/program.bf

-Note that 64-bit/128-bit modes require 'libalm' (https://github.com/m1ndflay3r/libalm) and will prompt to install it if not found.
+Note that 64-bit/128-bit modes require [libalm](https://github.com/m1ndflay3r/libalm) and will prompt to install it if not found.

 Flag 'streamfile' controls file to be used for byte stream: